nytimes/kyt/CONTRIBUTING.md

 1. `cd packages/kyt-starter-universal/starter-src`
 1. Run `yarn dev` or `yarn build` to test against kyt development and production builds

 Note: After you make changes, the watcher will update libraries but you will likely have to restart the universal app process to test changes.
-The watcher only works against kyt-core/server/runtimg.
+The watcher only works against kyt-core, server and runtime.
 Changes to babel presets and a few other packages may require you to re-`yarn bootstrap` or `yarn clean-bootstrap`.
 When in doubt run `yarn clean-bootstrap`.

 [lerna](https://github.com/lerna/lerna) is used to manage the monorepo but most of the development commands should be exercised through root directory `package.json` scripts.

-### dev workflow

-1. open a new shell and start `yarn watch-cli`

-The following are some useful npm scripts for development:

 ### bootstrap